plain-insure/terraform-provider-cronjoborg/examples/basic/README.md

 ## Resources and Data Sources

 This example uses:
-- `cronjob_job` resource: Creates and manages a cron job
+- `cronjoborg_job` resource: Creates and manages a cron job
-- `cronjob_jobs` data source: Lists all jobs in your account
+- `cronjoborg_jobs` data source: Lists all jobs in your account
-- `cronjob_job` data source: Gets details of a specific job
+- `cronjoborg_job` data source: Gets details of a specific job
-- `cronjob_job_history` data source: Gets execution history for a job
+- `cronjoborg_job_history` data source: Gets execution history for a job